sgafurov/cisc-3140-course/lab4/README.md

 ### /api/cars/all
 This will get all the cars in the database.
 ### /api/cars/id/:car_id
 This will get a car in the database where the car id matches the parameter.
+Car id is required and must be a number.
 ### /api/cars/make/:make
 This will get all cars in the database where the car make matches the parameter.
+Make is required, is case sensitive, and must start with a capital letter.

 ## POST:
 ### /api/cars